Skip to main content

 The northwest PA saltwater reality

 Freshwater fish you can find in a lot of places.
 Live coral, reef-safe inverts, and healthy saltwater fish are a different story — they take specialized systems and real know-how, so very few shops in the region carry them well.
-For most of NW PA, Erie is the hub: reefers from Meadville, Edinboro, Corry, Oil City, Franklin, Titusville — and even nearby parts of Ohio and New York — make the 30-to-60-minute drive to Erie rather than the roughly two hours to Pittsburgh.
+For most of NW PA, Erie is the hub: reefers from Meadville, Edinboro, Corry, Oil City, Franklin, Titusville (and even nearby parts of Ohio and New York) make the drive to Erie.
+That's a half-hour from the close-in towns, a bit over an hour from the farthest ones, and still well under the two-plus hours to Pittsburgh.
 If you're in that radius, planning around an Erie trip is almost always the move.

 Why buying livestock local beats shipping it